Advancement Via Individual Determination (AVID)

 - MAP RIT score of 220-230 in reading and a math MAP RIT score of 231 and above.
 Students who meet the criteria and have higher scores may elect to apply as well.

-- Click HERE to watch a brief informational video about the AVID program at ETHS.
+- Click to watch a brief informational video about the AVID program at ETHS.

 AVID application links:

-- Eligible 8th graders who are interested in participating should complete the online application HERE.
+- Eligible 8th graders who are interested in participating should complete the online 8th grade application.

-- Currently enrolled ETHS students who would like to participate should complete the application HERE.
+- Currently enrolled ETHS students who would like to participate should complete the upperclassmen (9th and 10th graders) application.

 - Four-year program which includes a yearly two credit AVID elective study skills/college prep course and an AVID Study Hall in the freshman and sophomore years.

-- Students have class with teachers three days per week and collaborative inquiry sessions (small study groups) with tutors two days per week.
+- Students have class with teachers two days per week and collaborative inquiry sessions (small study groups) with tutors one day per week.

 - Invitational program based on test scores; qualified students are invited and 8th-grade teachers recommend students based on attendance, behavior, and motivation.